-[PR 5.1.6-001] The 5G system shall be able to support network sharing with indirect connection between the shared access network and one or more Participating Operators’ core networks.
+[PR 5.1.6-001] The 5G system shall be able to support network sharing with indirect connection between Shared NG-RANs and one or more Participating NG-RAN Operators’ core networks.

-[PR 5.1.6-002] The 5G system shall be able to support means for participating operators to provide their operator name to a registered UE, for display to the user.
+[PR 5.1.6-002] The 5G system shall be able to support means for Participating Operators to provide their operator name to a registered UE, for display to the user.